-A decision will be made half termly whether or not to invite parents/carers to a meeting, either in person or via Zoom.
+A decision will be made half termly whether or not to invite parents/carers to a meeting.
+In exceptional circumstances, this may be held virtually or on the phone.

 In the meeting, the Attendance Lead with a member of pastoral staff or Phase Lead will speak to the parent to: